nytimes/kyt/docs/commands.md

 1. `dev` starts up a development environment
 2. `build` compiles server and client code for production use
 3. `start` runs production code
-4. `test` runs AVA on all tests in /src
+4. `test` runs Jest on all tests in /src
 5. `proto` starts the prototyping app
 6. `lint` lints src code using ESLint
 7. `lint-style` lints src code using StyleLint